chrisrothUT/Iterative-Retraining/readme.txt

-This is software to train the RNN models on the J1-J2 heisenberg described in LINK PAPER
+This is software to train the RNN models on the J1-J2 heisenberg described in https://arxiv.org/pdf/2003.06228.pdf

 To train a model from scrach type into the command line: